alexlaurence/laurence/README.md

      - Download GitHub Desktop (desktop.github.com), install it, and log-in.
      - Clone your forked repository (not this repository) by clicking the green button on your repository page, and click Open with Github desktop.
      - Now you should have your files on your PC for editing.

+   4. Updating the Archive
      - Whenever you want to update the site, use Github pages to "push" the changes back to your repository.
 To do this:
        - Make the changes to the files on your computer
        - Notice the detected changes on Github Desktop, and give it a commit message (for example: "I updated the About page").
 Then click "Commit to main".
+       - Then click "Push" to origin to send the files to Github.

 ---